befortier/Fetch_Rewards_List/README.md

 ## General Notes:

 Codebase should be pretty modular and clean.
 For view controller data functions are in a seperate file than UI functions.
 Any helper functions are in seperate files and folder.
+Project also should have no warnings or errors.

 ## UI: